epics-base/ci-scripts/README.md

 (in the subdirectories), and a small test suite that is used to verify functionality and features of the ci-scripts module itself

+The example files are your best reference.
+They are kept up-to-date and show a fully-featured and a minimal setup.

-You are welcome to use the test suite as a reference, but keep in mind that in your main module the path to the scripts has one level more (e.g., `./abc` here would be `./.ci/abc` in your module).
+You are welcome to use the test suite as a secondary reference, but keep in mind that in your main module the path to the scripts has one level more (e.g., `./abc` here would be `./.ci/abc` in your module).
-Also, a test suite might not show the same quality and documentation levels as an example.
+Also, the test suite does not show the same quality and documentation levels as the example files.

 ## Features

  - Compile against different branches or releases of EPICS Base and additional dependencies (modules like asyn, std, sequencer, etc.).

- - Define settings files that declare sets of dependencies with their versions and locations.
+ - Define setup files that declare sets of dependencies with their versions and locations.

  - Define hooks for any dependency.
    Hooks are run on the dependency module before it is compiled, so